Homological mirror symmetry for curves of higher genus: Introduction

+Here to prove generation we use the criterions of Seidel (\cite{Se}, Lemmas 6.4 and 6.5).
+The endomorphism $A_{\infty}$-algebra $\End(\bigoplus_{1\leq i\leq 2g+1} L_i)$ is a smash product $\End(\bar{L})\#\C[K].$ The Floer cohomology super-algebra $HF^{\cdot}(\bar{L},\bar{L})$ is isomorphic to the exterior super-algebra $\Lambda(V).$ We compute some higher $A_{\infty}$-operations which uniquely determine the whole $A_{\infty}$-structure (up to homotopy).
+This computation is analogous to that of \cite{Se}, Section 10, and is in fact combinatorial, as in the approach of Abouzaid \cite{Ab}.

-{\it Kontsevich fomality}: The graded algebra $\Lambda(V)$ admits a rich moduli space of $\Z/2\text{-}$graded $A_{\infty}\text{-}$structures.
-The relevant deformation theory is governed by the differential graded Lie algebra of Hochschild cochains.
-We apply a version of the formality theorem from \cite{Ko}, and standard tools from Maurer-Cartan theory, to reduce this to a problem about polyvector fields on $V.$ It turns out that the $A_{\infty}\text{-}$structure encountered in the Floer cohomology computation, corresponds to the (gauge equivalence class of) the superpotential $W.$ This part of the paper generalizes \cite{Se}, sections 3 and 4.
+{\it Classification of $A_{\infty}$-structures.} The super-algebra $\Lambda(V)$ has a lot of (homotopy classes of) $\Z/2\text{-}$graded $A_{\infty}\text{-}$structures.
+These $A_{\infty}$-structures are actually Maurer-Cartan solutions in the differential graded Lie algebra of Hochschild cochains.
+We use Kontsevich's formality theorem \cite{Ko} (in the suitable version) to reduce classification of $A_{\infty}$-structures to some questions on formal polyvector fields on $V.$ It turns out that the $A_{\infty}\text{-}$algebra $\End(\bar{L})$ above (which gives an $A_{\infty}$-structure on $\Lambda(V)\cong HF^{\cdot}(\bar{L},\bar{L})$), corresponds to the (gauge equivalence class of) the superpotential $W$ (considered as a polyvector field).
+This part of the paper generalizes \cite{Se}, sections 4 and 5.
 Technical details here are more complicated than in \cite{Se}.

-{\it Koszul duality}: The cohomology level category of Landau-Ginzburg branes is known to be equivalent to that of matrix factorizations of $W$ \cite{Or}.
-In our case, the structure sheaf of the origin $\cO_0$ is a split-generator in LG branes.
+{\it Matrix factorizations.} It is well known that the triangulated category of singularities of a fiber $W^{-1}(0)$ is equivalent to the homotopy category of matrix factorizations of $W$ \cite{Or}.
+In our case, the structure sheaf of the origin $\cO_0$ is a split-generator in the category of singularities.
 We take the matrix factorization corresponding to this skyscraper sheaf $\cO_0$.
 The endomorphism DGA of this matrix factorization turns out to be quasi-isomorphic to the $A_{\infty}\text{-}$algebra computed on the Fukaya side.
 Namely, the cohomology super-algebra of this DGA is isomorphic to the exterior algebra $\Lambda(V)$ and again the resulted $A_{\infty}\text{-}$structure corresponds to the superpotential $W$ in polyvector fields.
-This part generalizes \cite{Se}, sections 10, 11.
+This part generalizes \cite{Se}, sections 11, 12.

 Here we also prove the following general reconstruction theorem (more precise formulation is Theorem \ref{reconstr}):